threefoldtech/jumpscale_lib/JumpscaleLib/clients/blockchain/tfchain/README.md

 	20.0 locked until 2018-10-30 13:00:00
 ```

-Funds can also be send to a multisig wallet.
+Funds can also be sent to a multisig wallet.
 To do so, the `send_to_multisig` function
 should be used.
 It is also possible to add optional data or a locking period here.